 What Are FWD and RWD?

-Most modern cars have front-wheel drive.
-Typically, the engine and transmission in FWD cars are mounted at the front of the vehicles transversely, and these parts send power to the front two wheels, which pull the vehicle on their own.
-By contrast, rear-wheel drive cars transfer power from the engine to the rear wheels only.
-Most RWD cars built have the engine mounted in the front, but some rear-drive vehicles have engines in the middle or rear of the car instead – most typical in sports cars.
+By contrast, rear-wheel-drive cars transfer power from the engine to the rear wheels only.
+Most RWD cars built have the engine mounted in the front, but some rear-drive vehicles have them in the middle or rear of the car instead, a layout mostly seen in sports cars.

 The Benefits of Front-Wheel-Drive